-Award Descriptions for the 2014 Fiscal Year
+Award Descriptions for the 2015 Fiscal Year

-Leaders Services - $210,000
+Leaders’ Services – $250,000

-Web Development – $155,000
+Web Development – $165,000

 The NCSL website is a primary tool for providing information and services to the organization’s members, Foundation sponsors, project funders, the media, and the general public.
 These constituencies expect ongoing improvements as technology changes and they see innovations across the Internet.
 In response to these needs and expectations, several specific development initiatives are being conducted in the coming year.
-These efforts will be coordinated with, and directly support implementation of, the overall website redesign.
+These efforts will be coordinated with, and directly support implementation of, the overall website.
 Ongoing development projects include:

-- Enhance site search functions;
+- To enhance site search functions;

-- Provide improved interactive map utilities;
+- To provide improved interactive map utilities;

-Database and Research Development - $130,000
+Database and Research Development – $125,000

-This award will allow NCSL to expand the development of online data bases on key issues such as education, pensions, traffic safety, health care reform, energy and environment, ethics and more.
-Having access to the full text of state and federal legislation through LexisNexis® State Net® also will enhance NCSL research resources overall in responding to information requests, preparing articles, briefs and publications and developing pending and enacted legislation summaries.
+This award will allow NCSL to expand the development of online databases on key issues such as education, pensions, traffic safety, health care reform, energy and environment, ethics and more.
+Having access to the full text of state and federal legislation through LexisNexis® State Net® will also enhance NCSL research resources overall in responding to information requests, preparing articles, briefs and publications, and developing pending and enacted legislation summaries.

 Challenge Grants – $100,000